 At some point, an aide had the brilliant idea of using Nixon’s friends to soften his public image from the onslaught of Watergate allegations.
 Bebe, always willing to help out, agreed to an interview with Walter Cronkite.
 When Cronkite asked him if Nixon enjoyed practical jokes, Bebe responded with a strange and horrifying anecdote about the time he and Nixon had punk’d Abplanalp by making them think they had a prostitute in the house.
 Needless to say, Bebe was not asked to do any more interviews.

 Bebe was not worried at all about the Watergate Scandal.
 But in 1973, the IRS was auditing Howard Hughes and it was clear they were going to find out about the payouts.
-So he came clean to Nixon about the money he’d taken from Hughes three years earlier.
-Nixon was not happy, but at least this one offered a clear resolution.
-He told Bebe to pay the money back.
+He came clean to Nixon about the money he’d taken from Hughes three years earlier.
+Nixon was not happy, but at least this problem had a clear solution.
+He ordered Bebe to pay the money back.
 Only one problem: Bebe didn’t have the liquid assets to replace money he’d already spent.
 With Abplanalp’s help, he scraped together whatever bills they could find to bring the total back up to $100,000 and returned it to Hughes with their profuse apologies.

 It opened the floodgates, though.
 The Internal Revenue Service started a detailed audit of Bebe’s finances, with a focus on “misappropriation of campaign contributions, acceptance of money in exchange for favors by the Justice Department, distribution of Watergate hush money, and alleged diversion of campaign funds to Nixon’s brothers and personal secretary.”